 - I wish I would have learned this earlier in life.

-Register for our next class which starts on March 9, 2017 at our CrossPoint Campus.
+Register for our next class which starts on February 6 at our Lockport Campus.

 How does the Stewardship Ministry help to support and promote the over-arching mission of The Chapel to reach every man, woman, and child with the Gospel?

 Let’s first start by reviewing some foundational principles and truths outlined in Scripture: